abby2727/imagehue/README.md

 2. **Pick Colors**:

+    - Hover over the image to see a magnified view for precise color selection
     - Click anywhere on the image to select that pixel's color
     - The color information will appear in the right panel